-JEREMY K. DARLING is an assistant professor of astrophysics at the Center for Astrophysics and Space Astronomy at the University of Colorado, Boulder.
-His research focuses on galaxy evolution and cosmology, including hydroxyl (OH) megamasers, galaxy-black hole co-evolution, formaldehyde and water in star-forming galaxies, molecular and atomic gas in gravitational lenses, high redshift quasars, hydrogen absorption, local group proper motion, precision astrophysics, and astrophysical tests of fundamental physical theories.
-Dr. Darling is currently working on molecular methods to identify and study star-forming and merging galaxies, and to use these galaxies as cosmological programs.
+JEREMIAH K. DARLING is an assistant professor of astrophysics at the Center for Astrophysics and Space Astronomy at the University of Colorado, Boulder.
+His research focuses on galaxy evolution and cosmology, including hydroxyl megamasers, galaxy-black hole co-evolution, formaldehyde and water in star-forming galaxies, molecular and atomic gas in gravitation lenses, high-redshift quasars, hydrogen absorption, and the evolution of the fine structure constant.
+Dr. Darling is currently working on molecular methods to identify and study star-forming and merging galaxies and to use those galaxies as cosmological programs.
 He has observed with the Magellan telescopes, the Spitzer Space Telescope, Arecibo, the Very Large Array, the Very Long Baseline Array, the Green Bank Telescope, Palomar, Keck, Westerbork, the Giant Metrewave Radio Telescope, and Kitt Peak.
 In addition, Dr. Darling is involved with preparations for upcoming telescopes, including the Expanded Very Large Array, the Atacama Large Millimeter/Submillimeter Array, the Cerro Chajnantor Atacama Telescope, the Australian Square Kilometre Array Pathfinder, and the Square Kilometre Array.
-He received his B.S. in physics from the California Institute of Technology, and his Ph.D. in astrophysics from Cornell University.
+He received his B.S. in physics from the California Institute of Technology and his Ph.D. in astrophysics from Cornell University.
 Dr. Darling is a member of the Committee on Astronomy and Astrophysics.

 MEGAN DONAHUE is a professor in the Department of Physics and Astronomy at Michigan State University.
 Dr. Donahue’s research interests include the thermodynamic state and behavior of baryons in and around galaxies, intergalactic gas, star formation in bright cluster galaxies, and dark matter in distant galactic clusters, for which she uses data from NASA’s Chandra X-ray Observatory and Hubble Space Telescope and the European Space Agency's X-ray Multi-Mirror Newton X-ray Observatory.
 She also uses the Spitzer and SOAR (the MSU Chilean telescope) programs to study brightest cluster galaxies and clusters.
-Dr. Donahue earned her B.S. in Physics from the Massachusetts Institute of Technology and her Ph.D. in Astrophysics from the University of Colorado.
-Dr. Donahue previously served on the NRC Astro2010 Decadal Survey Panel on Electromagnetic Observations from Space, the U.S. National Committee for the International Astronomical Union, and the NASA Astrophysics Performance Assessment Committee.
+Dr. Donahue earned her B.S. in physics from the Massachusetts Institute of Technology and her Ph.D. in astrophysics from the University of Colorado.
+Dr. Donahue previously served on the Academies’ Astro2010 Decadal Survey Panel on Electromagnetic Observations from Space, the U.S. National Committee for the International Astronomical Union, and the NASA Astrophysics Performance Assessment Committee.

-CHRISTOPHER F. McKEE (NAS) is a professor of physics and of astronomy at the University of California, Berkeley, where he earned his PhD in Physics.
+CHRISTOPHER F. McKEE (NAS) is a professor of physics and of astronomy at the University of California, Berkeley, where he earned his Ph.D. in physics.
 His research focuses on the theory of the interstellar medium and of star formation.
 He helped develop the three-phase model of the interstellar medium, which has been widely used to organize and interpret observational data.
 He is currently carrying out numerical simulations of star formation.
-Dr. McKee is a member of the American Physical Society and the American Association for the Advancement of Science (AAAS).
+Dr. McKee is a member of the American Physical Society, the American Astronomical Society, and the American Association for the Advancement of Science (AAAS).
 Dr. McKee led the establishment of the Theoretical Astrophysics Center at Berkeley and served as its first director.
 He subsequently directed the Space Sciences Laboratory and served as the chair for the Department of Physics as well as the Interim Dean of Mathematical and Physical Sciences.
 He is currently serving as interim vice chancellor for Research.
 He is a member of the National Academy of Sciences and serves as the NAS Section 12 liaison.
-He previously served on the NRC's Board on Physics and Astronomy, the Committee on Review of Progress in Astronomy and Astrophysics toward the Decadal Vision, and co-chaired the 2000 astronomy and astrophysics decadal survey.
+He previously served on the Academies’ Board on Physics and Astronomy, the Committee on Review of Progress in Astronomy and Astrophysics toward the Decadal Vision, and co-chaired the 2000 astronomy and astrophysics decadal survey.

-ERIC M. WILCOTS is a Professor of Astronomy and Associate Dean for Natural and Mathematical Sciences at the University of Wisconsin-Madison.
-He received his Ph.D. in Astronomy and Astrophysics in 1993 from University of Washington.
+ERIC M. WILCOTS is a professor of astronomy and associate dean for natural and mathematical sciences at the University of Wisconsin-Madison (UW).
 He is an observer with broad expertise in the gas content and evolution of galaxies and galaxy groups and the impact of massive stars on the evolution of galaxies.
 This work includes understanding the distribution and kinematics of neutral hydrogen in and around galaxies, the impact of massive stars on their environment, and the role of active galactic nuclei in the evolution of galaxy groups and structure.
 He brings knowledge about radio, optical, and infrared astronomy.
-Professor Wilcots has served on the Users, Visitors, and Program Advisory Committees for the National Radio Astronomy Observatory.
+Dr. Wilcots served as chair of the department of astronomy at UW-Madison before becoming an associate dean in the College of Letters & Science.
+Dr. Wilcots has served on the Users, Visitors, and Program Advisory Committees for the National Radio Astronomy Observatory.
 He was also a member of the Associated Universities, Inc. Committee on the Future of Radio Astronomy.
 He was a member of the Science Working Group for the International Square Kilometer Array project and is a member of the Board of the Southern African Large Telescope.
 He has also served on the board of the Wisconsin-Indiana-Yale-National (WIYN) Optical Astronomical Observatory consortium.
-Dr. Wilcots served as Chair of the Department of Astronomy at UW-Madison before becoming an Associate Dean in the College of Letters & Science.
-Dr. Wilcots is also a trustee of the Associated Universities Inc. He was a member of the NRC’s Astro2010 Panel on Galaxies Across Cosmic Time.
+Dr. Wilcots is also a trustee of the Associated Universities Inc. He received his Ph.D. in astronomy and astrophysics from University of Washington.
+He was a member of the Academies’ Astro2010 Panel on Galaxies Across Cosmic Time.